tytydraco/yessleep/out/My_Dog_Is_A_Good_Dog_Even_Though_Shes_Really_Not_My_Dog.md

 I continued to follow Josie as we went deeper into the woods.

-We walked for what seemed like an hour before she stopped in front of an enormous Oak Tree that was pulsating with these strange colored lights.
+We walked for what seemed like an hour before she stopped in front of an enormous Oak Tree that was pulsating with these strange-colored lights.

 I felt a weird vibration too, that caused me to feel sick to my stomach.